 English Grammar 101: A fabulous site that takes students through fifteen modules, including parts of speech, punctuation, capitalization, and even “troublesome words.”
 Each module covers multiple topics through lessons and self-checking exercises.
 Have your student spend 10-30 minutes each day working through each module, repeating each exercise until it is 100% correct.
 It’s like daily grammar vitamins!
 The site offers free access to the explanation part of each lesson, but now a paid membership is required in order to access the exercises and tests.
-A single membership is $25/6 months, which is a great value for this outstanding resource!
+A single membership is $15/6 months or $25/year, which is a great value for this outstanding resource!

 Center for Lit: I use Adam and Missy Andrews’ method for analyzing stories in my Level 1 and 2 classes.
 The website is a treasure trove of literature resources.

 Citefast.com: I’ve had my students use Easybib.com for years for help with creating a MLA Works Cited page, but there are so many pitfalls to using it that I even had to make a video about how use it.
 I just found this one.
 It seems much easier to use, and it has the added benefit of help with formatting in-text citations.
 Hopefully I can transition the students to this one and make a much simpler video.